LaLee's Kin: The Legacy of Cotton: Critical reaction

-LaLee's Kin: The Legacy of Cotton received highly positive reviews by the critics.
+LaLee's Kin: The Legacy of Cotton received highly positive reviews from the critics.
 The documentary received a score of 78 out of 100 at Metacritic based on 5 reviews.
 The New York Timess critic A. O. Scott praised the film as "an exemplary work of cinéma vérité that allows its subjects to speak for themselves."
 TV Guide rated the film 3 out of 4 stars.
 Meanwhile, Variety magazine considered the film "an especially humanistic entry in the Maysles canon."